klokan/closure-library-plovr-hello-world-skeletons/README.md

 Now edit main.js or any other script to your heart’s content, with your favourite text editor, I tend to use vim. :set omnifunc=javascriptcomplete#CompleteJS

-to test it just reload the file main.html that you opened in your browser.
+To test your changes just reload the file main.html that you opened in your browser.